Cynthia Bailey Scared Of Matt Jordan? ‘I Personally Don’t Do Well With Threats’

 — Brightly (@Brightly5) December 29, 2016

 “I was very concerned.
 I personally don’t do well with threats.
 The texts were very aggressive, and they worried me.
-I was genuinely concerned for Kenya and her safety,” Cynthia Bailey explains in her Bravo blog for The Real Housewives of Atlanta, revealing that she’s not too happy with the way Matt Jordan was threatening Kenya Moore.
+I was genuinely concerned for Kenya and her safety,” Cynthia Bailey explains on her Bravo blog for The Real Housewives of Atlanta, revealing that she’s not too happy with the way Matt Jordan was threatening Kenya Moore.

 What do you think of Cynthia Bailey’s comments about her divorce from Peter?
 Are you surprised that Bailey doesn’t do well with threats and was there for Kenya as she went through the scary situation with Matt?